NTIG-Uppsala/frisorsaxe/README.md

 ## Documentation

-### Adding a language for Frisör Saxé

-# Adding a language for Frisör Saxé
+## Adding a language for Frisör Saxé

 1. **Edit the translations.json file:**